Jay Mack Love

-Jay Mack Love Jr. (May 15, 1883 – September 16, 1935) was a college football player and coach who later became a practicing attorney in Arkansas City, Kansas.
+Jay Mack Love Jr. (May 15, 1883 – September 16, 1935) was an American college football player and coach who later became a practicing attorney in Arkansas City, Kansas.

 Playing career

 Love played for the University of Michigan from 1904 until 1905 under head coach Fielding H. Yost.
 He was a reserve player for the undefeated team of 1904 and started at right guard for the 1905 team.

 Coaching career

-After finishing his playing career at Michigan, Love was named the third head football coach for the Southwestern College Moundbuilders in Winfield, Kansas and held that position two years, from 1906 to 1907.
-His overall coaching record at Southwestern was 8 wins, 6 losses, and 2 ties.
+After finishing his playing career at Michigan, Love was named the third head football coach for the Southwestern College in Winfield, Kansas serving fpr two years, from 1906 to 1907, compiled a record of 8–6–2.

+Late life and death

+Love moved to California in 1908, and became a real estate broker.
+He died on September 16, 1935, at his home in Los Angeles.